-Life gets busy.
+As we all know, life can get hectic.
 Between work, school, and endless activities, figuring out what’s for dinner can feel like one more thing on your never-ending to-do list.
 That’s where a meal plan printable comes in!
 With just a few minutes of planning, you can take the stress out of weeknight dinners, cut down on food waste, and even save money at the grocery store.
-In this post, you’ll find a free weekly meal plan printable to help you stay organized, simplify your week, and make mealtime something you actually look forward to again.
+In this post, you’ll find a free weekly meal plan printable to simplify your week, stay organized, and make mealtime something you actually look forward to again.

 Why should I meal plan?

 Meal planning is one of the simplest ways to make your week run more smoothly.
-Not only does it help you save money by sticking to a budget and avoiding impulse buys, but it also helps you reduce food waste by using what’s already in your pantry and creatively repurposing leftovers.
-Best of all, meal planning can cut down on stress and last-minute chaos, especially during the busy school year.
-No more scrambling to figure out what’s for dinner or rushing to the store after work, you’ll already have everything you need ready to go.
+It can help you save money by sticking to a budget and avoiding impulse buys, but it also enables you to reduce food waste by using what’s already in your pantry or using up those leftovers.
+Creating a meal plan also reduces stress and last-minute chaos, especially during the busy school year.
+When I was struggling with my undiagnosed ADHD and young children, I often did not have a plan.
+A lack of planning led to much more stress on busy school nights or to eating fast food.

 How do I meal plan?